Orckestra/orc-shared/docs/components.md

 A wrapper component that ensures a user is logged in to the service before rendering anything.
 Used by [Provision](#provision), (q.v.) thus not to be used directly by app developers.

-## Button

-- `primary`: If this flag is set, the button will be highlighted as a primary button.
-- `active`: If this flag is set, the button will be shown as currently active.
-Implies a toggle function.

-A styled `<button>`, set up to look consistent across the UI.
-Use this as a drop-in replacement for `<button>` elements where needed.
-For most purposes, however, the [`IconButton` component](#iconbutton) is a better choice.

-## Checkbox

-Shows a pretty checkbox.
-The same props are accepted as for `<input type="checked" />` elements.
-Use `value` for whether the checkbox is checked or not, rather than `checked`.
-If no `id` is passed, one will be generated and used.

 ## ColumnWrapper

 This is a default column wrapper (for column layouts) available to be used by the applications.
 This will ensure all applications experience the same behavior for columns layouts used in lists.